matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

    Store the resulting access token.
  * If the set of documents pending agreement was non-empty, Perform a `POST $prefix/terms` request to the servcie with these documents.

+### `POST /_matrix/client/r0/account/3pid/unbind`

+A client uses this client/server API endpoint to request that the Homeserver removes the given 3PID from the given Identity Server, or all Identity Servers.
+Takes parameters the same parameters as
+`POST /_matrix/client/r0/account/3pid/delete`, ie. `id_server`, `medium`,
+`address` and the newly added `is_token`.

+Returns the same as `POST /_matrix/client/r0/account/3pid/delete`.

+Clients may add IS bindings for 3PIDs that already exist on the user's Homeserver account by using the `POST /_matrix/client/r0/account/3pid` to re-add the 3PID.

 ## Tradeoffs